Second Battle of Siping: Outcome

-The brilliance of the frontline commanders from both sides was obvious towards the end and after the campaign.
-Chiang Kai-shek was overjoyed with the capture of Siping and ordered the nationalists to immediately continue their attack and capture Changchun without hesitation, so that the communist forces would not have the opportunity to regroup.
-Du Yuming was well aware that his exhausted force must rest and regroup for sometime before launching anymore attacks on the enemy.
-Furthermore, Du and his fellow officers were also keenly aware that the majority of the enemy force in the rural regions was unscathed and was waiting to ambush them out in the open if the exhausted nationalists had ventured into the terrain hostile to the mechanized force.
-Du and his officers were determined not to give the enemy the opportunity they had been waiting for, and in a rare example among Chiang's most trusted subordinates, Du Yuming refused to carry out Chiang's order and successfully convinced Chiang to stop the planned offensive to allow the nationalists to consolidate their gains in Northeast China, and thus foiled the enemy's hope of possible ambush.
+The brilliance of the frontline commanders on both sides was obvious toward the end of the campaign and in its aftermath.
+Chiang Kai-shek was overjoyed with the capture of Siping and ordered the Nationalists to immediately continue their attack and capture Changchun without hesitation, so that the Communist forces would not have the opportunity to regroup.
+Du Yuming was well aware that his exhausted forces needed to rest and regroup for some time before launching any further attacks on the enemy.
+Furthermore, Du and his fellow officers were keenly aware that the majority of the enemy forces in the rural regions remained unscathed and were waiting to ambush them in the open if the exhausted Nationalists ventured into terrain hostile to mechanized forces.
+Du and his officers were determined not to give the enemy the opportunity they had been waiting for.
+In a rare example among Chiang's most trusted subordinates, Du Yuming refused to carry out Chiang's order and successfully convinced him to halt the planned offensive, allowing the Nationalists to consolidate their gains in Northeast China and thereby foiling the enemy's hopes of launching a successful ambush.

-Equally brilliant, the communist commander Lin Biao dared to ignore Mao Zedong's order and withdrew from the city on his own, thus successfully avoided total annihilation of his defending force by the numerically and technically superior adversary.
-However, Lin Biao was more fortunate than his counterpart in that he did not have to convince Mao for his decision and actions because Mao had realized his error and concurred with what Lin Biao's had done.
-However, neither Chiang's original plan of continuing to take Changchun nor Mao's original plan of holding Siping had materialized and thus the campaign ended in a stalemate.
+Equally brilliant, the Communist commander Lin Biao dared to ignore Mao Zedong's order and withdraw from the city on his own, thereby successfully avoiding the total annihilation of his defending force by a numerically and technically superior adversary.
+However, Lin Biao was more fortunate than his counterpart in that he did not have to convince Mao of the wisdom of his decision and actions, because Mao had realized his error and concurred with what Lin Biao had done.
+Nevertheless, neither Chiang's original plan to continue the advance toward Changchun nor Mao's original plan to hold Siping materialized, and thus the campaign ended in a stalemate.